 I think there is something wrong with my heart, my hands, my lymphatic drainage system, and my head.
 There is something wrong in my head.
 I can never be sure about what part of me is bad, and doctors offer no assurance.
 I do, however, hold little respect for medicine or the doctors who practice it.
 I sat beside premed students in biology lectures long enough to know that they would never know more than I do, or care any more than I could.

 When I was eight, I forgot how to breathe.
 It had thrown me into a panic.
 I had asked my mother to stay with me, a plea for her tenderness.
-She told me that my worrying was selfish, I was far too young and healthy to think of death, everyone dies and I should worry more about her mortality than my own.
-It was this night I confronted death for the first time.
-I stared at my bright green walls and wished for them to be black, I wondered why a God would be so cruel to throw me into existence only to die, painfully or painlessly, it wouldn’t matter as then, I would cease to exist and wouldn’t have to recall his cruelty.
+She told me that my worrying was selfish, I was far too young and healthy to think of death, everyone dies, and I should worry more about her mortality than my own.
+It was this night that I confronted death for the first time.
+I stared at my bright green walls and wished for them to be black.
+I wondered why a God would be so cruel to throw me into existence only to die, painfully or painlessly; it wouldn’t matter, as then, I would cease to exist and wouldn’t have to recall his cruelty.

 I had every intention of being dead long ago.
 Waiting for moments to pass before I could say I lived enough.
 I never got there, and I fear I never will.
 I feel an obligation to tell you that I will not survive this lifetime, nor will you or anyone else who has ever loved me.
 A servant strung to the cross of the bitterness of the very thing that ties me to the rest of humanity, I want nothing now but survival.